Transcripts and Certificates

 A graduation certificate, sometimes referred to as a diploma or “Dogwood”, is your official graduation document.

 Checking Your Marks

 An unofficial transcript of grades shows you the same course, honours and graduation status information as your official transcript shows.

 To log in or create an account, you will need your Personal Education Number (PEN).

 You can find your nine-digit PEN by:

 - Checking your student records

-- Upon request at the last school you attended
+- Requesting it from the last school you attended

 - Submitting a PEN request to the Ministry of Education